ben2d2/Resume/README.md

 Traveled throughout North America as bass player in a touring band.
 Joined on stage by Steve Cropper, Bonnie Bramlett, Jack Pearson, and Jimmy Hall and many other talented artists and musicians.
 Opened for a variety of regional and national artists including Charlie Daniels Band.

 ## Technical Skills

+#### Programming Languages & Tools
+- Ruby on Rails
-- Ruby on Rails, Python with Django, Elasticsearch
+- Python with Django
+- .C# and .NET Core
+- Javascript
+- ReactJS
-- Javascript, React and React Native
+- React Native
 - HTML and CSS
-- PostgreSQL, SQL
+- SQL
+- PostgreSQL
+- MySQL
+- Elasticsearch

+#### Workflows
 - Test Driven Development with unit testing and a variety of test frameworks
 - Application deployments using CI and ChatOps
+- Mobile-First, Responsive Design
+- Cross Browser Testing & Debugging
+- Cross Functional Teams
+- Agile Development & Scrum
+- Offshore team management

 ## Education
 - Nashville Software School – 1st Cohort, September - December 2012